My Dinner

 What is Swabian Potato Salad?

 This potato salad originates from the southern German region of Swabia.
-It is a simple salad made of potatoes, onions, vinegar, oil and broth.
+It is a simple salad made of potatoes, onions, vinegar, oil, and broth.

-How to make Swabian Potato Salad
+How to make Kartoffelsalat

 Ingredients: